Search | Directories | Reference Tools

 MED 555 P-Mind, Body, and Pen: Writing and the Art of Becoming a Physician (1)

-Uses Visual Thinking Strategies to look at art and enhance diagnostic acumen.
+Uses visual thinking strategies to look at art and enhance diagnostic acumen.
 Expands observational and critical thinking skills, and encourages open-ended discussion.
 Skills applied in assessing patients.
 Combination of slide sessions and observation of original objects at Seattle museums.
+Credit/no-credit only.
+Offered: A.

 MED 561 Tropical Medicine (1)

-Intended for professional health science students interested in learning the pathophysiology, epidemiology, and clinical presentation of disease conditions that re more commonly seen in less-developed countries, resource-limited settings, or tropical climates, and how to diagnose, treat, and follow the resolution of these diseases with commonly limited resources.
-Credit/no credit only.
+Intended for professional health science students interested in learning the pathophysiology, epidemiology, and clinical presentation of disease conditions that are more commonly seen in less-developed countries, resource-limited settings, or tropical climates, and how to diagnose, treat, and follow the resolution of these diseases with commonly limited resources.
+Credit/no-credit only.
+Offered: jointly with G H 561; Sp.

 MED 599 P-Transfusion Machine (3)